markets/awesome-ruby/README.md

 ## Documentation

 * [Annotate](https://github.com/ctran/annotate_models) - Add a comment documenting the current schema to the top or bottom of each of your ActiveRecord models.
+* [AnnotateRb](https://github.com/drwl/annotaterb) - Adds database schema annotations for your ActiveRecord models as text comments as well as routes.
+An active and maintained hard fork of Annotate.
 * [Apipie](https://github.com/Apipie/apipie-rails) - Rails API documentation and display tool using Ruby syntax.
 * [Asciidoctor](https://asciidoctor.org) - A fast, Ruby-based text processor & publishing toolchain for converting AsciiDoc to HTML5, DocBook, EPUB3, PDF & more.
 * [Documentation](https://github.com/adamcooke/documentation) - A Rails engine to provide the ability to add documentation to a Rails application.